 Sometimes noisy distractions are inevitable.
-Noise canceling headphones are an easy solution to ensuring a writer stays on track and distraction free.
-Headphones from Bose and Sony are always good options.
+Noise-canceling headphones are an easy solution to ensuring a writer stays on track and distraction-free.
+My absolute favorite noise-canceling headphones are from Skullcandy.
+They’re a little more affordable than headphones from Bose and Sony, though both are great options.

 14. Fun Pens

-I know I’m not the only one that remembers Gelly Roll pens!
-They were a staple growing up and they definitely instilled a love for pens and stationary into me.
+My favorite pens are the EnerGel pens from Pentel and the Sharpie pens.
+Another option?
+Gelly Roll pens!
+I know I’m not the only one that remembers these pens!
+They were a staple growing up and they definitely instilled a love for pens and stationery into me.
 Seriously, I love a good pen!

 The same can be said for writers everywhere so it makes sense they’re a fun addition to whatever gift you get for a writer.